Enforcement of compliance with the Gender Equality Act

 - not making reasonable and material progress towards meeting relevant gender equality targets or quotas (note that there are currently no targets or quotas in place)

-If your defined entity fails to comply with the Act, the Commissioner will take steps to resolve the matter informally.
+If your organisation fails to comply with the Act, the Commissioner will take steps to resolve the matter informally.
 This is done prior to taking formal enforcement action (section 22(3)) against your organisation.

 Informal resolution may include: